Why Taking the Best Odds Matters, Part I: A Data-Driven Analysis

 You didn't just leave money on the table - you went from winner to loser.
 Same analysis, same opportunities, just worse odds execution.

-But I Still Have Positive EV!
+But I Still Have Positive EV, some of the time!

 The simulation showed Your Odds lost money while Best Book won.
 Taking suboptimal odds doesn't just reduce profits - it can turn winners into losers.